LuCazzola/TTA_DL-Project/README.md

 * Push the augmented images and the original one through the CLIP image encoder togheter with a set of prompts.
 * Compute the entropy of all augmentations + the original and keep the best 10% (minimizing the entropy).
 * Average the top 10% distributions obtaining a marginal distribution, so compute again the (marginal) entropy.
-Prompts can be either handcrafted ("a photo of a {label}" or whatever) or learned via promp learner such as CoOp.
+Prompts can be either handcrafted ("a photo of a {label}" or whatever) or learned via promp learner such as [**CoOp**](https://arxiv.org/abs/2109.01134).
 Adding a prompt learner also adds the possibility to actually use the computed marginal entropy as our model's loss function.

+## Our Contribution